 If you are unable to feed at the breast or choose not to, you are eligible for a double electric or manual breast pump as part of your WellFirst Health coverage.
-We also have certified lactation counselors available to provide support for breastfeeding and pumping.
+Contact our Customer Care Center with any questions about breast pump coverage.

-If you’re planning to use formula to feed your baby, we recommend talking with your baby’s health care team about the appropriate formula to meet your baby’s needs.
-It is important to be aware of how to prepare and store your baby’s formula safely – for more information, see the Centers for Disease Control.
+If you. plan to use formula to feed your baby, you should talk with your baby’s health care team about the appropriate formula for your baby’s needs.
+It's important to know how to prepare and store your baby’s formula safely.
+For more information, see the Centers for Disease Control.

 In some situations, parents consider using breast milk from a family member, friend or other donor to feed their baby.
-You should be sure to discuss this with your baby’s doctor because of nutritional needs based on age and overall health.
+If you are considering this, be sure to talk with your baby’s doctor first.

-It is also very important to know and understand the risks of using breast milk from a source other than the baby’s mother.
-Do not use breast milk from unscreened donors because of the safety risks.
-There are human milk banks that screen milk donors and take the necessary steps to ensure the milk is safe for a baby to drink.
+It's also important to understand the risks of using breast milk from someone who isn't the baby’s mother.
+Do not use breast milk from unscreened donors because of safety risks.
+Human milk banks screen milk donors and take the steps needed to ensure the milk is safe for a baby to drink.

 If you are able and wish to donate, contact Missouri Breastfeeding Coalition.